Union Canal Tunnel Park

 Private Group Tours

-Group rides are offered for parties with a minimum of 10.
-The boat’s maximum capacity is 20 passengers.
+Group rides are offered for private parties of 10 or more.
+The tour boat’s maximum capacity is 20 passengers.

 Private tour rate: $150 for up to 20 passengers / $125 for additional tours.